tisztamo/Junior/prompt.md

 Requirements:

-Create the commit/ endpoint which commits all new files and changes!
+Create a green Commit button over the rollback that posts to the commit/ endpoint.
-Commit message comes in the message field.
+Commit message goes to the message field and is stored in a new signal in stores/